bolemo/aegis/README.md

 Since version 3.2, you can have your own custom white list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.whitelist` in `/opt/bolemo/etc/` with your own list.
 Next time you will perform a `aegis update`, it will integrate your custom list to the master whitelist.

 ## Web Companion
-Since version 1.2.5, aegis can install a Web Companion, to do so, once aegis is installed, just run `aegis web -install`; this will install or reinstall the Web Companion.
+Since version 1.2.5, aegis can install an optional Web Companion, to do so, once aegis is installed, just run `aegis web -install`; this will install or reinstall the Web Companion.
 To remove it, simply run `aegis web -remove`, or while using the command `aegis clean`, add the `-rm-web` option.
 Once installed, thr Web Companion is accessible here: http://routerlogin.net/bolemo/aegis.htm